 - Requests for places in the School Nursery (Part-time) should be made directly to the school.
 You will be asked to provide details such as your child's name, date-of-birth, your address and a contact 'phone number/ e-mail address.
 School will then contact you around the time of your child's third birthday to let you know if and when a place will become available should you still want it. - Applications for a place in the School (Full-time) will be made in accordance with Bradford Local Authority's Co-ordinated Admission Scheme as published in their booklet 'A Guide for Parents about Admission Arrangements for Primary Schools'.
 Applications will be made on the Common Application Form online system.
 Your child is eligible to start school in the September of the school year in which s/he will become five years old.
-The online system will be open from mid November and the closing date is 15th January.
+The online system will be open from mid November and the closing date is 15th January. - Admissions of summer born children may be deferred to the following September but in those cases children may be offered a place to enter Year 1 unless an application has been made and agree by the LA or the admitting authority in advance.
+The LA will consider any application for a deferred entry into Reception of summer born children for the September following their fifth birthday.
+Such requests will be considered in accordance with the Local Authority 'Guidance on the admissions of Summer born children' and DFE advice.

-Children with an Education, Health and Care Plan (EHCP)
+Children with a Statement of Special Education Needs (SEN) or Education, Health and Care Plan (EHCP)

-Children with an EHCP that names the school will be admitted to the school without reference to the oversubscription criteria below.
+Children with a statement of SEN or an EHCP that names the school will be admitted to the school without reference to the oversubscription criteria below.